-Legal Sector Workers United (LSWU) is part of UVW.
-We organise workers in the legal sector, for the benefit and protection of the less privileged.
+Legal Sector Workers United is part of UVW.
+We exist to unify and organise our sector, securing justice for all.

 Membership of UVW will include affiliation to LSWU if any connection to the legal industry is indicated during sign-up, or communicated to UVW thereafter.
 This is the only way to join LSWU.
 Standard UVW membership fees apply.